 - 2 eggs

-- 8 oz.
-(1 block) original cream cheese, room temperature for 30 minutes
+- 8 oz cream cheese room temperature for 30 min

 - In a small mixing bowl, whisk together the flour, cocoa powder, salt, and baking soda.
 Alternate adding the dry ingredients and buttermilk/vinegar by hand.
 Mix together with a wooden spoon just until combined, do not overmix.